RQuispeC/saliency-semantic-parsing-reid/README.md

 * Inception-V4[6]: Use `-a inceptionv4`
 * Xception[7]: Use `-a xception`

-To train the network using backbones with salience use the sufix `-salience` in the network name (e.g. `-a resnet-salience`)
+To train the network using backbones with salience use the suffix `-salience` in the network name (e.g. `-a resnet-salience`)

-To train the network using backbones with semantic parsing use the sufix `-parsing` in the network name (e.g. `-a resnet-parsing`)
+To train the network using backbones with semantic parsing use the suffix `-parsing` in the network name (e.g. `-a resnet-parsing`)

 Note that the complete framework needs to train its `-salience` and `-parsing` subnets independently.
 For instance, to train ResNet50 combined with salience maps over Market1501 dataset run: